PFGimenez/PFGimenez.github.io/_pages/fosr.md

 ## Compile from source

 You can also compile Fos-R from source directly.
 Fos-R is distributed with [crates.io](https://crates.io/crates/fosr).
 First, install Rust with [rustup](https://rustup.rs/).
-Then, install the libpcap dependency.
-On Ubuntu/Debian, you can do:

-`apt install libpcap-dev`

-You can install Fos-R with:
+Then, you can install Fos-R with:

 `cargo install fosr`

-Then, you can check the install with:
+You can check the install with:

 `fosr`

+## Library

+Fos-R also includes a Rust library that exposes the main part of the software.
+Its documentation is [here](https://pirat-public.gitlabpages.inria.fr/Fos-R/doc/fosr/index.html).

 ## Real-world uses